-Old English snaca, from Proto-Germanic *snakon (source also of Old Norse snakr "snake," Swedish snok, German Schnake "ring snake"), from PIE root *sneg- "to crawl, creeping thing" (source also of Old Irish snaighim "to creep," Lithuanian snake "snail," Old High German snahhan "to creep").
+Middle English snake, "a long, limbless reptile," from Old English snaca, from Proto-Germanic *snakon (source also of Old Norse snakr "snake," Swedish snok, German Schnake "ring snake"), from PIE root *sneg- "to crawl, creeping thing" (source also of Old Irish snaighim "to creep," Lithuanian snakė "snail," Old High German snahhan "to creep").
 In Modern English, gradually replacing serpent in popular use.

-Traditionally applied to the British serpent, as distinguished from the poisonous adder.
-Meaning "treacherous person" first recorded 1580s (compare Old Church Slavonic gadu "reptile," gadinu "foul, hateful").
+Traditionally applied to the British serpent, as distinguished from the venomous adder.
 Applied from 17c. to various snake-like devices and appliances.
 Snakes! as an exclamation is from 1839.

-1650s, "to twist or wind (hair) into the form of a snake," from snake (n.).
-The intransitive sense of "to move like a snake" is attested from 1848; that of "to wind or twist like a snake" (of roads, etc.) is from 1875.
+1650s, transitive, "twist or wind into the form of a snake," originally of hair, from snake (n.).
+The intransitive sense of "move like a snake" is attested from 1848; that of "wind or twist like a snake" (of roads, etc.) is from 1875.
 Related: Snaked; snaking.